jdhenke/celestrium/doc/paper.md

 This question is open to interpretation, so first some framing is in order.

 Firstly, we consider the scalability of the backend database a separate issue.
-Celestrium is an entirely frontend library, so the specifics of the database performance certainly affect its use, but it is not fundamentally part of Celestrium and so is not a good metric by which to judge Celestrium's performance.
+Celestrium is an entirely frontend library, so the specifics of the database performance certainly affect its use in practice, but it is not fundamentally part of Celestrium and so is not a good metric by which to judge Celestrium's performance.

 Therefore, we will focus on the performance of the frontend.
-This was done by measuring certain metrics for different numbers of nodes and links.
+This was done by measuring certain metrics for rendering different numbers of nodes and links, all populated entirely within the frontend.
 Tests were performed on a 15" MacBook Pro with Retina Display, 2.6 GHz Intel Core i7 with 8 GB 1600 MHz DDR3 RAM using Goolge Chrome 31.0.1650.57.
-Specifically, nine different tests were conducted where the number of nodes and links were from {1000, 2500 and 5000}.
+Specifically, nine different tests were conducted where the number of nodes and links were from {1000, 2500, 5000}.
 Then the following metrics were evaluated and tabulated.

-* Memory Usage - The amount of memory used by the tab in Chrome
+* **Memory Usage** - The amount of memory used by the tab in Chrome
-* Time to Populate the Graph - The amount of time it took to add the specified number of nodes and links to the graph.
+* **Time to Populate the Graph** - The amount of time it took to add the specified number of nodes and links to the graph.
-* Responsiveness of the Visualization - Once the graph was completely populated, the d3's force directed layouts iterates and on each **tick**, the graph updates the location of the nodes and links.
-To measure the responsiveness, the
+* **Responsiveness of the Visualization** - Once the graph was completely populated, d3's force directed layouts iterates and on each **tick**, the graph updates the location of the nodes and links.
+To measure the responsiveness, the amount of time between ticks for the first ten seconds of the rendering was averaged.

 Before going into the details of the results, it is worth noting that while the interface can handle these sizes of graphs, it is not a typical use case.
-The purpose of these interfaces is for a human to explore these graphs and a human would have a hard time understanding thea graph of even 1000 nodes and links.
+The purpose of these interfaces is for a human to explore these graphs and a human would have a hard time understanding a graph of even 1000 nodes and links.
 Testing on a more reasonable scale i.e. 100 nodes and 1000 links yielded very good performance.
-We ~24 ms/tick which equates to ~40 updates per second, which is high enough to produce fluid movement of the graph to the user.
+We found ~24 ms/tick which equates to ~40 updates per second, which is high enough to produce very fluid rendering of the graph to the user.
 The memory usage was negligble and it took less than one second to populate the graph.
 In summary, at scales a human could understand, Celestrium has been found to perform very well.

 The purpose of explaining the following metrics, then, is to understand the limits of Celestrium's interface, human capabilities aside.
+These limitations are worth nothing and improving because they could help improve performance on slower machines which may have trouble even on more reasonably sized graphs.
+Additionally, it is impossible to rule out a use case where these sized graphs are actually necessary to render.
 With that in mind, let's start with the memory used in each test case.

 ##### Memory Usage